-Are you a veteran and interested in using the GI Bill to support your education at Vermont Tech?
+Are you a veteran and interested in using the GI Bill benefits or a Guard member wanting to tap into Vermont's free tuition legislation to support your education at Vermont Tech?
 This page has all the info you need to get started.

 Veterans planning to attend Vermont Technical College using the GI Bill should indicate this on their Admissions Application.
 Also, please visit the GI Bill website and complete the VA Form 22-1990 Application for Educational Benefits online or download it and mail it to: